ivangeevo/tough_environment/## CHANGELOG.md

+# 0.6.1 Alpha
++ Fixed the fire inextinguishable to apply to all blocks in the BlockTags.FIRE block tag, instead of only for the default Fire Block. (this change might get re(moved) later in development)
++
 # 0.6 Alpha
 + Added Nether Sludge item.
 It's sludge time!
 + Added Loose Stone Bricks and Loose Cobbled Deepslate Bricks blocks & all of their variants.